-All of these examples have one thing in common: they deal with procedure, not with the merits of the claim.
+These examples have one thing in common: they deal with the procedure, not the merits of the claim.

 In other words, at the CAVC level, the court rarely decides whether to grant or deny claims on the merits or facts of your disability.
 In the vast majority of cases, the CAVC determines whether the Board has committed an error in procedure or the manner in which it denied your claims.

-If the CAVC determines that the Board erred in carrying out a certain procedure, the court will remand the case, instructing the Board what it did wrong and how to correct the error.
-(See the discussion of remand procedures, above)
+If the CAVC determines that the Board erred in carrying out a particular procedure, the court will remand the case, instructing the Board on what it did wrong and how to correct the error.
+(See the discussion of remand procedures above)

 When should I contact a VA Disability attorney?

 An experienced law firm will be familiar with the highly technical terms and legal concepts used by the Board and CAVC.
-Without representation, a claimant will have a very difficult time navigating his/her way through the system.
-For example, when a claimant appeals to the CAVC, he or she will get a mass of paperwork related to their appeal, called the Record Before the Agency (“the RBA”).
-Much of this material is irrelevant and much of it contains highly technical medical and legal documents.
-An experienced attorney will be able to quickly determine which documents are relevant to your appeal.
+Without representation, a claimant will have a tough time navigating the system.
+For example, when a claimant appeals to the CAVC, they will get a mass of paperwork related to their appeal, called the Record Before the Agency (“the RBA”).
+Much of this material is irrelevant, and much of it contains highly technical medical and legal documents.
+An experienced attorney can quickly determine which documents are relevant to your appeal.

 You may also hire an attorney to assist in the Remand portion of your decision.
-An attorney can assist you with making sure the VA follows the proper instructions or with gathering necessary information or evidence to support the VA granting your claim.
+An attorney can assist you with ensuring the VA follows the proper instructions or help you gather necessary information or evidence to support the VA granting your claim.

 The VA system can be confusing, but a knowledgeable VA Disability law firm can walk you through the process and optimize your chances for a successful and accurate outcome.